10LB Buckeye 11340 - ABC Dry Chemical Fire Extinguisher

 1. The 80-B Knockdown Advantage

 A rating of 80-B is exceptional for a 10 lb unit.
-It indicates that the Monoammonium Phosphate (MAP) agent in this extinguisher is highly concentrated and fluidized for maximum velocity.
-This allows an operator to stand back and suppress a large flammable liquid spill (Class B) with nearly twice the effectiveness of entry-level 10 lb units—a capability often cited in fire safety training manuals for industrial responders.
+The monoammonium phosphate (MAP) agent is highly concentrated and fluidized for maximum discharge velocity, allowing the operator to suppress a large flammable liquid fire with nearly twice the effectiveness of entry-level 10 lb units — an important distinction in workshops and auto service bays where fuel spill fires can grow quickly.

 2. MAP Sintering (Class A)

-On wood, paper, and textile fires, the MAP agent undergoes a phase change called sintering at approximately 350°F (180°C).
-The powder melts to form a molten, oxygen-excluding crust.
-This seals the fuel surface and prevents the deep-seated "re-flash" that often occurs with lower-quality agents, effectively "killing" the fire's ability to pull oxygen from the atmosphere.
-This process is a key element of advanced fire suppression science.
+On wood, paper, and textile fires, the MAP agent undergoes sintering at approximately 350°F. The powder melts to form a molten, oxygen-excluding crust that seals the fuel surface and prevents deep-seated re-ignition — a key advantage over agents that only knock down surface flames.

 3. Electrical Non-Conductivity (Class C)

-The dry chemical agent is a non-conductive mineral powder.
-This allows an operator to safely engage fires in live electrical panels or motors without the risk of an electrical "flashover."
-This high dielectric strength is a core requirement for manufacturing fire safety and protecting server rooms.
+The dry chemical agent is non-conductive, allowing an operator to safely engage fires in live electrical panels or motors without risk of electrical flashover.

-- NFPA 10 Travel Distance Compliance: Fire codes require that no occupant be more than 75 feet away from a Class A unit.
-The 10 lb Buckeye is the most efficient way to meet these fire extinguisher placement requirements.
+- NFPA 10 Travel Distance Compliance: Fire codes require that no occupant be more than 75 feet from a Class A unit.
+The 10 lb unit is the most efficient way to satisfy these travel distance requirements in ordinary hazard occupancies.

-- Rechargeable Lifecycle: The Buckeye 11340 is a permanent safety asset.
-After any use, the unit can be professionally recharged.
-This sustainability ensures a low total cost of ownership (TCO) compared to disposable units.
+- Rechargeable Lifecycle: The 11340 is a permanent safety asset — after any use, a certified technician can professionally recharge it on-site, lowering total cost of ownership compared to disposable units.

-The Buckeye 11340 is the primary choice for ordinary hazard fire protection where high-knockdown firefighting is required:
+The Buckeye 11340 is the primary choice for ordinary hazard environments where high-capacity ABC protection is required:

-- Warehouses & Distribution Centers: Providing the necessary Class A knockdown for high-piled storage and palletized goods safety.
+- Warehouses and Distribution Centers: Providing the necessary Class A knockdown for high-piled storage and palletized goods where fires can escalate rapidly.

-- Automotive Service Centers: The 80-B rating is the standard for bays where gasoline and solvents are handled alongside automotive diagnostic equipment.
+- Automotive Service Centers: The 80-B:C rating is the standard for service bays where gasoline and solvents are handled alongside diagnostic equipment and ordinary combustibles.

-- Manufacturing Facilities: Safeguarding CNC machinery and industrial control panels where multiple fire classes coexist.
+- Manufacturing Facilities: Safeguarding CNC machinery and industrial control panels where Class A, B, and C hazards coexist.

-- Construction Sites & Fleet Trucks: The rugged steel construction and USCG approved fire extinguisher status (when paired with a bracket) make it ideal for heavy equipment.
+- Construction Sites and Fleet Trucks: The rugged steel construction and USCG approval (with proper bracket) make it suitable for heavy equipment and vehicle mounting applications.

 | Manufacturer | Buckeye Fire Equipment |